sematic-ai/sematic/developer-docs/README.md

 1. Finally, draft the release on GitHub, from
   [the tag you previously committed](https://github.com/sematic-ai/sematic/tags):
     - Pick the `"previous tag"` from the dropdown to refer to the previous release.
-    - Add a `"What's Changed"` section, and copy the newly added section of the `changelog.md`.
+    - Add a `"## What's Changed"` section, and copy the newly added section of the `changelog.md`.
+    - Add a `"Full Changelog"` link, and validate it.
+    - Add a `"## Compatibility"` section which states that only clients versions down to `MIN_CLIENT_SERVER_SUPPORTS` from `sematic/versions.py` are supported.
-    - If `MIN_CLIENT_SERVER_SUPPORTS` was bumped and/or if `docs/upgrades.md` contains an
-      entry for upgrading to the released version, add an `"Upgrade Instructions"` section, and list and link all these steps.
+    - If `docs/upgrades.md` contains an entry for upgrading to the released version, add an `"## Upgrade Instructions"` section, and list and link this documentation entry.
-    - Add a `"New Contributors"` section, if this applies.
+    - Add a `"## New Contributors"` section, if this applies.
 List all external contributors who have made commits since the last release, and thank them.
-    - Add a `"Full Changelog"` link, and validate it.
     - Attach the wheel in the `"Assets"` section.

 ### Patch Releases